-Located only a 38 minutes drive almost due west from Chicago, Glen Ellyn is a prosperous suburb of the Windy City.
-As of 2010, the peaceful village of Glen Ellyn had a population of about 27,450 people.
-The village – which is located in DuPage County – encompasses about 6.77 square miles with most of that (6.61 square miles) land and the rest (0.163) water.
-Anchored by a main street with quaint buildings and boutique shops, Glen Ellyn is known by the motto, “Village of Volunteers.”
+Located West of and under 30 miles from Chicago, Glen Ellyn is a prosperous suburb of the Windy City.
+As of 2020, the peaceful village of Glen Ellyn has a population of about 28,000 people.
+The village – which is in DuPage County – encompasses about 6.77 square miles with most of that (6.61 square miles) land and the rest (0.163) water.
+Anchored by the main street with quaint buildings and boutique shops, Glen Ellyn is known by the motto, “Village of Volunteers.”

 The sales tax rate in Glen Ellyn is 8.25 percent.
 This is broken down in the following manner: